Maverick341/Free-Games-Notifier/README.md

 - Fetches **weekly free games** from the Epic Games Store.
 - Sends notifications via **WhatsApp (Twilio API)**.
 - Notifies in **Discord channels** using webhooks.
+- Sends alerts via **Telegram Bot** and in the channels where the bot is added.
 - Can be run **locally** or via **GitHub Actions (Scheduled Run)**.

 ---